openhsi/docs/CONTRIBUTING.md

 nbdev_install_git_hooks
 ```

+## A note on how the automation tools are set up

+Any cell in the notebook marked with `#export` in the first line, will be extracted to generate the library.
+All other cells are used to create the documentation and to define tests.

+To hide cells from appearing in the documentation, mark the cell with `#hide` in the first line.
+That's it!

 ## Extracting Library
 Any cells you mark as `#export` in the first line is automatically extracted.
 All other cells will appear in the documentation.
 If you don't want cells to appear in the documentation, mark the first line with `#hide`.
 To extract the library, the terminal command is
 ```